sclorg/betka-fedmsg/README.md

 # Ucho

-Ucho can transfer fedmsg events to celery tasks.
+Ucho can transfer Fedora Messaging events to celery tasks.

 ## Configuration

-If you are interested in specific fedmsg topic, add it to data/configuration/fedmsg-celerize-map.yaml.
+If you are interested in specific Fedora Messaging topic, add it to data/configuration/fedmsg-celerize-map.yaml.

 ## tl;dr Just tell me how to start this